-A boy obsessed with 50s Sci-Fi movies about aliens has a recurring dream about a blueprint of some kind, which he draws to his inventor friend.
+A boy obsessed with 50s sci-fi movies about aliens has a recurring dream about a blueprint of some kind, which he draws for his inventor friend.
 With the help of a third kid, they follow it and build themselves a spaceship.
 Now what?

 A 12-year-old boy goes missing in 1978, only to reappear once more in 1986.
 In the eight years that have passed, he hasn't aged.
 It is no coincidence that at the time he "comes back", a flying saucer is found, entangled in power lines.
 Written by

 34 of 45 people found this review helpful.

 Was this review helpful to you?